Ways to Give

 The Initiative Foundation works with donors to process a variety of gifts that earn unique tax advantages, provide income and leave a legacy.

 Gifts can be designated to support the Foundation’s endowment, programs, or one of our charitable funds.
-The Initiative Foundation may accept the following gifts and giving vehicles:
+The Initiative Foundation accepts the following gifts and giving vehicles:

 A cash gift is the simplest tax-deductible way to provide immediate support.